AndroidDeveloperAlliance/Discord-FaucetBot/README.md

 ## Disclaimer

-Banano TipBot for Reddit.
+FaucetBot for Discord.
-TipBot is still in beta testing and should be used for fun, at your own risk.
+FaucetBot is still in beta testing and should be used for fun, at your own risk.
 Bugs may arise and we will fix them asap but we cannot refund any losses or invalid TX's.
-TipBot NEVER loses funds, funds are always returned to the sending accounts.